IBM/Voice2Series-Reprogramming/README.md

 - Voice2Series: Reprogramming Acoustic Models for Time Series Classification

-Please consider referencing the paper if you find this work helpful or relative to your research.
+Please consider to reference the paper if you find this work helpful or relative to your research.
+The draft was done in Jan 2021; the project started in Sep 2020.

 ```bib